 - Washington DC in May: Highs of 76F / 12C ; Lows of 54F / 2C ; 9 rainy days

 This next part contains reasons to visit and things to do in Washington DC in spring.
 Of course, this is not conclusive and you can find hundreds of amazing things to do during spring in DC!
-But, this is a first-timer’s list to get started with.
+But this is a great first-timer’s list to get started with.

 1. Annual Cherry Blossom Festival

 Of course, there is no exact date for the blossoming of the trees.
-It varies from year to year.
-However, the average calculated date is around April 4.
+It varies from year to year so keep checking things out on the web!

 It’s essential to be there on the right date to experience the most from this famous event, so don’t hesitate to check The National Park Service’s prediction for the official peak bloom.